Goodland Township, Itasca County, Minnesota

 Goodland Township is a township in Itasca County, Minnesota, United States.
 The population was 466 at the 2010 census.
+It contains the census-designated place of Goodland.

 Geography

 According to the United States Census Bureau, the township has a total area of 72.3 sqmi, of which 69.2 sqmi is land and 3.1 sqmi, or 4.33%, is water.